 The dirt trail back to Tai Tam Road

-The next 1.5 kms back to the north end of the Tai Tam Road is an undulating dirt trail.
+The next 1.5 km back to the north end of the Tai Tam Road is an undulating dirt trail on Section 6 of the Hong Kong Trail.
 However, the highlight along this trail is the Tai Tam Mound Fall and Stream, which is difficult to miss at around the midway point.

 To get to the waterfall you need to arrive at a small wooden bridge immediately after some steps.
-There is a hidden entrance between the steps and the bridge that takes you down to the waterfall.
+There is a hidden entrance just after the bridge that takes you down to the waterfall.
+You can learn more about the Tai Tam Mound Waterfall in this post.

 North end of Tai Tam Tuk Reservoir